paulbradshaw/MED7369-Specialist-Investigative-Journalism/networkanalysis/flourish/readme.md

 The **Links** data should show the connections by having a column for the 'source' of each connection, and a column for the 'target'.
 You can also have a third column showing the 'value' of that connection: for example, if you are showing payments, the value could be the amount of money in each payment from a source to a target.
 If you were showing relationships in a sports team, the value could be the number of passes from a source to a target.
 The value can be used to determine the thickness of each connection in the network.

 The **Points** data should show the names of each entity mentioned in the Links data.
 The difference is that these names *only appear once* in this dataset, whereas in the Links data the same entity can appear multiple times, in different connections.
 You can also have a second column showing the 'group' that each entity belongs to (this can be used to colour code nodes in the diagram), and a third column showing a 'value' (this can be used to size the nodes).
 Further columns can be used for any information you want to have pop up when someone hovers over a node (for example a description) and a link to any image.

+*Tip: if you only have data for links, you can generate a points dataset by, first, creating a pivot table which shows each 'source' once.
+Then, second, creating a second pivot table to show each 'target' once.
+And then, third, combining the two lists (you may need to remove any duplicates which appear as both sources as targets).
+You can even use the pivot tables to count or sum values connected to each entity so that those totals can be used to size each node.*

+I've created a dataset which follows that pattern, which [you can see here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSznt7Jqd0R6FgCxSIpwa55e9LwxOOFX6XkwEU5UXLqoNDR808zw4U5Rp-sp2IIBwjL1WFDkc6s3SlO/pubhtml).

+We are going to use that data for this tutorial.